-Hayley spent her first six months in the Personal Injury Department, assisting Peter Todd, Partner.
-There she worked on a range of civil litigation including a major multi-party action relating to the Pandemrix® H1N1 swine flu vaccine where the 90 claimants all have narcolepsy, and a multi-party product liability claim against ophthalmic retailers, Oculentis BV, Oculentis GmbH and others relating to injury and loss caused by defective intraocular lenses.
-Hayley also assisted with several judicial reviews relating to treatment provided to patients with rare conditions including Cystic Fibrosis and Phenylketonuria (PKU), and her involvement with various challenges on behalf of patients with PKU is ongoing.
+Hayley’s first seat was in the Personal Injury Department, assisting Peter Todd, Partner.
+There she worked on a range of civil litigation including a major multi-party action relating to the Pandemrix® H1N1 swine flu vaccine where the 90 claimants all have narcolepsy, and a multi-party product liability claim relating to injury and loss caused by defective intraocular lenses.
+Hayley also assisted with several judicial reviews relating to treatment provided to patients with rare conditions including Cystic Fibrosis and Phenylketonuria (PKU).

 Prior to joining Hodge Jones & Allen Hayley had experience in civil litigation, criminal justice and human rights law.
 Between January and September of 2018 Hayley was a Legal Fellow at International Justice Mission, the world’s largest anti-slavery charity, at their Field Office in Manila, the Philippines.
 There she worked on the criminal prosecutions of perpetrators of sexual abuse (specifically cybersex trafficking of children), and provided legal assistance during rescue operations of child trafficking victims.

 Before this Hayley worked as a Paralegal for 18 months in the Personal Injury Department at another claimant law firm, where she worked on complex high-value brain and spinal injury cases.
 She also assisted with assessing quantum for a group claim against Corin Cormet regarding defective metal-on-metal hip devices.